-Many luxury addiction therapy services include cognitive behavioral therapy because of how effective it is.
+Many addiction therapy services include cognitive behavioral therapy because of how effective it is.
 While an addiction creates a chemical dependency, it also forms a physiological habit.
 Individuals develop certain behaviors and habits surrounding their addiction.
 Even when they break the chemical dependency, these habits remain.
 The goal is to free the individual from these habits and develop new ways of living.

 A cognitive behavioral therapy program teaches someone about the connections between their feelings, thoughts, and actions.
 Over time, the individual develops a heightened awareness about how these different things can impact their recovery.
 Cognitive behavioral therapy helps individuals realize that destructive emotions and actions are not logical.